-We have developed a modular framework for the implementation, execution and analysis of simulation models of interaction-rich transport systems.
+We have developed a modular framework for the implementation of simulation models of interaction-rich transport systems.
 The framework fully adopts the agent-based modelling paradigm, which makes it very versatile and capable of modelling systems with complex ad hoc interactions and just-in-time decision making.
 We have used the framework to implement models of five different transport systems.
-The positive experience obtained has confirmed the effectiveness of the fully agent-based approach in general, and of the AgentPolis framework in particular, in quickly building models of different kinds of interaction-rich transport systems.
+The positive experience obtained has confirmed the effectiveness of the fully agent-based approach in general and the Agent-Polis framework in particular in quickly building models of different kinds of interaction-rich transport systems.